-The icons next to each of the snapshots represent the highest level of alert thresholds violated.
+The icons next to each snapshot represent the highest level of alert thresholds violated.
 These icons can help you identify a specific snapshot.
 In addition, you can hover over snapshots in the list to see the most critical alerts associated with the snapshot.